Is it safe to send my payment details using your order form?

 When will I receive my model?

-Typically, we post twice weekly on Mondays and Thursdays, although we can arrange for delivery on particular days at your special request.
+Typically, we post twice weekly on Tuesdays and Thursdays, although we can arrange for delivery on particular days at your special request.

 How do you pack to ensure safe transit of fragile and valuable items?

 We pride ourselves on packing extremely carefully – we want your model/models to arrive in the condition they left us!
 We use acid-free tissue, bubble wrap, polystyrene chips, and strong boxes!
 Where appropriate, models are packed separately to their individual boxes (aerials, figures, windscreens, cellophane-fronted boxes all necessitate being packed separately, as standard).